olooney/oranlooney.com/content/post/jeopardy.md

 Still, the process was interesting, so I'm going to talk about it.
 At length.
 You've been warned.

-All [code][JPT] for this article is available on Github.
+All [code][JPT] for this article is available on GitHub.

+Goals:

+1. Have my own point-of-view on Llama3 vs. ChatGPT.
+2. Demonstrate fine-tuning has a measurable benefit.
+3. Demonstrate RAG has a measurable benefit.
+4. Have fun and pay homage to Jeopardy!, the greatest trivia show of all time.

 The Dataset
 -----------

 A couple of years ago, I found [this fantastic dataset of Jeopardy! questions][JKD] on Kaggle.
+I never really did much with it, but recently I dusted and off and threw some LLMs at it.
+In 2011, Watson playing Jeopardy! was a major achievement.
+In 2024, it's a weekend project.

 It's 200,000+ question/answer pairs, plus the category (column) and value (row) of the question.
 (Just to be clear, this dataset follows the convention that the "question" is the prompt that Alex reads, and the "answer" is what the contestant should respond with... in the form a question, of course.)
-Here is a sample:
+Here is a
+sample:

 <style>